 At 24, I fell in love for the first time in my life.
 I gave him everything my heart had ever longed to give to someone in a deep, real, and special way.
 In regards to love, it was the first time I felt what putting someone’s happiness before your own has meant.
 I’ve never taken love lightly; I was patiently waiting until I felt my heart was ready to love selflessly.
-I dated a guy for a couple weeks in college, but it wasn’t until 5 years later that I decided to truly say yes to a genuine, actual relationship.
-I had no idea my heart could love anybody the way that I loved him; it was intense and real for me.
 He was my first kiss too.
 Yes, my first kiss was at age 24.
-I was waiting to give it to the person I was certain I’d be walking down the aisle to one day.
-I saw him being that man and I thought he wanted to be that man too.
+I was waiting to give it to the person who made me certain I’d be walking down an aisle to him one day.
 I could easily regret many things from my time with him, but I’m not.
 I would rather love as strong as I did than to not have loved at all.
 My heart was just being brave.
 Before we broke up, I wrestled with hurt, broken feelings for a week trying to bear my reality until I realized—there was a reason my heart wasn’t trying to bear it.
 The pain was too deep, and somethings just aren’t recoverable.
 I remember the pivotal moment when I knew I had to let go; I couldn’t grip anything hard enough.
 The collapse of my heart was immense and it felt like angels would never stop cleaning up the rubble.

 This past year (2014) a couple things happened, were said, done, and felt.
 All these different things however made me grow more in love.
 I love love.
 Is it not the best feeling?
 I love learning more about God’s love and growing in it.
 I usually write to music and tonight’s music belongs to Steffany’s – No Fear in Love.